Magnetic Imprisonment of Dusty Pinballs by a Supernova Remnant: Introduction

 The possible nucleosynthesis site of the \fe60 material was most thoroughly examined by \citet{fry15}, who considered all known astrophysical sources of \fe60 (including core-collapse SNe, neutron-star mergers and thermonuclear/Type Ia SNe).
 They found that core-collapse SNe are excellent candidates; in particular they found that an Electron-Capture SN (ECSN) arising from a Zero-Age Main Sequence (ZAMS) mass $\approx 8-10 \ \msol$ (``$\odot$'' refers to the Sun) to be the most likely progenitor.
 However, they were not able to rule out completely a Super Asymptotic Giant Branch (SAGB) star with a ZAMS mass $\approx 6.5-9 \ \msol$ as a possible source, based on nucleosynthesis criteria alone.
 For this work we will assume that the \fe60 source is a core-collapse SN, and we will highlight the ECSN case.

 With regards to the location of the \fe60-producing SN, \citet{bene02} suggested that the source event occurred in the Sco-Cen OB association.
-This association was $\sim 130$ pc away at the time of the \fe60-producing event, and its members were described in detail by \citet{fuchs06}. \citet{breit12,breit16,feige16,feige17,schul17} have modeled the formation of the Local Bubble and used hydrodynamic simulations to model SNe occurring within the Sco-Cen association and track the \fe60 dust entrained within the blast.
-Comparably, \citet{sore17} examined SN activity in open clusters within 1000 pc of Earth over the past 35 Myr and found several passing within 200 pc of Earth. \citet{mam16} suggested that the Tuc-Hor group, which was within $\sim 60$ pc of Earth at the time of the \fe60-producing event, could have provided an ECSN, based on the masses of the current group members. \citet{hyde17} considered both the Sco-Cen and Tuc-Hor sites and found that Tuc-Hor could be the site of either the $2-3$ or $6-8$ Myr ago events, but argued that the $2-3$ Myr ago event arose from the Upper Centaurus Loop component of Sco-Cen, assigning the earlier event to Tuc-Hor.
+This association was $\sim 130$ pc away at the time of the \fe60-producing event, and its members were described in detail by \citet{fuchs06}. \citet{breit12,breit16,feige16,feige17,schul17,schul18} have modeled the formation of the Local Bubble and used hydrodynamic simulations to model SNe occurring within the Sco-Cen association and track the \fe60 dust entrained within the blast.
+Comparably, \citet{sore17} examined SN activity in open clusters within 1000 pc of Earth over the past 35 Myr and found several passing within 200 pc of Earth. \citet{mam16} suggested that the Tuc-Hor group, which was within $\sim 60$ pc of Earth at the time of the \fe60-producing event, could have provided an ECSN, based on the masses of the current group members. \citet{hyde18} considered both the Sco-Cen and Tuc-Hor sites and found that Tuc-Hor could be the site of either the $2-3$ or $6-8$ Myr ago events, but argued that the $2-3$ Myr ago event arose from the Upper Centaurus Loop component of Sco-Cen, assigning the earlier event to Tuc-Hor.
+Additionally, \citet{neuh19} sought to link the arrival of \fe60 with a runaway star, finding one runaway-pulsar-pair met their criteria, although there was a discrepancy between the time of the \fe60 signal peak ($\sim 2.2$ Myr ago) and the time of common distance ($1.78 \pm 0.21$ Myr ago).

-With regard to the deposition of SN \fe60 on Earth, \citet{faj08} used hydrodynamic models to show that for plausible SN distances, the SN remnant plasma cannot penetrate the Solar Wind to 1 AU.
+With regard to the deposition of SN \fe60 on Earth, \citet{faj08} used hydrodynamic models to show that for plausible SN distances, the SNR plasma cannot penetrate the Solar Wind to 1 AU.
 However, SN radioisotopes including \fe60 are generally in refractory elements that readily form dust \citep{bene02}. \citet{af2011} and \citet{fry16} showed that SN material in the form of dust can have sufficient mass and velocity to overcome the Solar Wind and reach Earth.
 The \fe60 detections thus imply that at least some SN iron was condensed into dust grains, and survived passage to the Solar System while still retaining high enough mass and velocity to pass within 1 AU of the Sun.
-In the broader context of the nature of SNe, this raises the following question: \emph{How can a SN, which is quite proficient at destroying dust, transport dust material effectively across light-years of interstellar space to the Solar System without destroying it?}
+In the broader context of the nature of SNe, this raises the following question: \emph{How can an SN, which is quite proficient at destroying dust, transport dust material effectively across light-years of interstellar space to the Solar System without destroying it?}